seetohjinwei/StackC/README.md

 - simple type system (int, char, string, everything on the stack has a type)
 - have access to a second stack?

+- meta-evaluator (stackc being able to evaluate stackc)
+- compile stackc file into executable

+stdlib:
+- print in stdlib instead (its there but I'll remove it from primitive after include)
+- reverseN